NEUIR/ExpandR/README.md

 (2) Second step: Construct dpo training data

 Then you can construct a dataset for dpo training by running this script, which includes multiple steps such as generating query expansion using LLM, reward model filtering data, and dividing the dataset.
-Our constructed dataset has been uploaded to [huggingface](https://huggingface.co/datasets/chengpingan/LLM-QE-DPO-Training-Data).
+Our constructed dataset has been uploaded to [huggingface].
 You can download and use them directly.
 ```
-cd LLM-QE/scripts
+cd ExpandR/scripts
 bash gen_dpo_data.sh
 ```
 (3) Third step: Training the Generation Model